MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/overview.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topics covers online platform extensibility in Dynamics 365 Commerce.
+This topic covers online platform extensibility in Microsoft Dynamics 365 Commerce.

 ## Overview

-The Commerce platform provides a rich online developer extensibility software development kit (SDK) and store starter kit (SSK) that provide a set of ready-built modules and data actions for your site.
+The Dynamics 365 Commerce platform provides a rich online software development kit (SDK) for developer extensibility and a store starter kit (SSK).
+The online SDK and SSK provide a set of ready-built modules and data actions that you can use for your site.

-Online pages such as the home page, product details page, and category page are made up of componentized modules such as header, hero, and feature.
-The modules leverage data actions to fetch data (for example, retail product data, ratings and reviews, etc.) and render HTML to display a customer-facing page.
-Each module contains configuration fields that a page author or site administrator can fill out.
-Fields include layout options such as image placement within the module, links to products or pages, and images or strings to be displayed in the module.
+Online pages, such as the home page, product details page, and the category page, are made up of componentized modules, such as header, hero, and feature modules.
+The modules use data actions to fetch data (for example, retail product data, and ratings and reviews) and render HTML to show a customer-facing page.
+Each module contains configuration fields that a page author or site administrator can set.
+These fields include fields for layout options such as image placement in the module, fields for links to products or pages, and fields for images or strings that should be shown in the module.

 ## Online SDK

-The online SDK enables developers to create and customize e-Commerce modules, data actions, and themes.
+The online SDK lets developers create and customize e-Commerce modules, data actions, and themes.

 ## Store starter kit

-The store starter kit contains production-ready components, modules, data actions, and themes that work with preconfigured authoring templates and pages.
-If needed, each of the modules and themes can be customized by a developer using the online SDK.
+The SSK contains production-ready components, modules, data actions, and themes that work with preconfigured authoring templates and pages.
+A developer can use the online SDK to customize each module and theme as required.

 ## Command-line interface tools

-Command-line interface (CLI) tools are provided as part of the online SDK to help in the creation of new modules, data actions, and themes.
-There is also a CLI tool to package up all of the configurations for your site into a single configurations file which will be uploaded to your production or test site using Microsoft Lifecycle Services (LCS).
+Command-line interface (CLI) tools are provided as part of the online SDK.
+These tools help you create new modules, data actions, and themes.
+There is also a CLI tool that you can use to package all the configurations for your site into a single configuration file.
+You can then upload this file to your production or test site by using Microsoft Dynamics Lifecycle Services (LCS).